Rappahannock River: History

 The name of the river comes from an Algonquian word, lappihanne (also recorded as toppehannock), meaning "river of quick, rising water" or "where the tide ebbs and flows," the name used by the local Rappahannock tribe.
 In 2018 it became one of the federally recognized tribes in Virginia.

 Although a few small hamlets developed along the lower Rappahannock during early colonial times, the settlement of the Rappahannock River valley began in earnest during the first years of the eighteenth century, at the urging of Governor Alexander Spotswood.
 The James River had been surveyed up to its fall line, the point where, geologically, continental bedrock of the Piedmont meets the sedimentary rocks and alluvial soils of the coastal plain.
 It is usually the last navigable portion of a river from the sea.

 Spotswood encouraged settlement in a river valley other than that of the James.
 In 1714, he began recruiting Protestant immigrants from the Rhineland-Palatinate and Switzerland to homestead on lands he controlled near the confluence of the Rappahannock and the Rapidan.
 Known as the Germanna settlement(s), these villages were founded in order to exploit the iron ore deposits of the region.

 During the War of 1812, the Battle of Rappahannock River was fought on the river.
 Seventeen British boats filled with hundreds of marines and sailors captured four American privateers.

 During the American Civil War, the river, with few convenient fords and fewer bridges, provided a barrier and defensive line behind which movements of troops could be accomplished with little fear of attack from the river-side flank.
 It was an especially difficult barrier for Union troops to overcome in their attempts to thrust into southern Virginia, as they were vulnerable to attack while trying to cross the river on temporary bridges.
 Control of the river changed hands many times during the course of the war.
-Significant battles fought along the river include the Battle of Fredericksburg and the Battle of Rappahannock Station.
+Significant battles fought along the river include the Battle of Fredericksburg, the Battle of Chancellorsville, and two Battles of Rappahannock Station.
 The defensive line at the river was finally circumvented by General Ulysses S. Grant in the Wilderness (or Overland) Campaign of 1864, ending in the ultimate Union victory.

 During and after the first battle at Fredericksburg in late December 1862, about 10,000 enslaved African Americans from area plantations and the city reached for their futures, crossing the river to gain freedom behind Union lines.
 This exodus and its "Trail of Freedom" was commemorated in 2010 by installation of historical markers on both sides of the river, in Fredericksburg and in Stafford County.
 The exodus to freedom is now celebrated in an annual re-enactment starting in Fredericksburg.

 In some 18th- and 19th-century documents, including some Civil War records, the Rappahannock River was referred to as "Hedgeman's River".
 A 1736–1737 survey labeled the Rappahannock above the mouth of the Rapidan as "Cannon", and further upstream it was identified as "Hedgeman's River," named after Nathaniel Hedgeman, an early settler of the region.